Nuth

-Nuth ([nʏt]; Nut [nʏt]) is a village and was a municipality in the province of Limburg, situated in the southern Netherlands.
+Nuth ([nʏt]; Nut [nʏt]) is a village and a former municipality in the province of Limburg, situated in the southern Netherlands.
 In January 2019, the municipality merged with Schinnen and Onderbanken to form Beekdaelen.

-The village of Nuth has 4,595 inhabitants (1 January 2021), and is with that the largest village of the municipality.
+The village of Nuth with 4,595 inhabitants (1 January 2021), is the most populous village of the municipality.
 The town hall of the municipality Nuth was also situated in the village Nuth.
 The other villages in the municipality were Hulsberg with 3972 inhabitants, Schimmert with 3184, Wijnandsrade with 1623 and Vaesrade with 997 inhabitants (data: 1-1-2021).
 The other population centres belong to one of the following villages.

 Population centres

 Aalbeek, Arensgenhout, Grijzegrubben, Helle, Hellebroek, Hulsberg, Laar, Schimmert, Swier, Terstraten, Vaesrade, Wijnandsrade.